sbmlteam/libsbml/ci.md

 ## Notes on the CI/CD system

 ### Understanding the structure of the YAML files
 The GitHub Actions `cmake` template was used as a basis.
-The GitHub Actions quickstart page gives an introduction into important terminology needed to understand the YAML files: strategy matrix, job, step, action.
+[The GitHub Actions introduction page](https://docs.github.com/en/actions/learn-github-actions/introduction-to-github-actions) defines the fundamental terminology needed to understand the YAML files: job, step, action.
+Understanding [a strategy matrix](https://docs.github.com/en/actions/learn-github-actions/managing-complex-workflows#using-a-build-matrix) is also necessary.

 For libSBML, the YAML files are generally structured into:
 - define strategy matrix